 CHOW DOWN AT SHELTER COVE TOWNE CENTRE

 Shelter Cove also hosts many community events throughout the year, including music and art festivals, community cleanups, blood drives, and the ballet.
-The cover also features four parks, The Island Recreation Center, Shelter Cove Community Park, The Bird Pond, and the Veterans Memorial Park and Pond.
+The area also features four parks: The Island Recreation Center, Shelter Cove Community Park, The Bird Pond, and the Veterans Memorial Park and Pond.

 CATCH A SHARK WITH HILTON HEAD FISHING CHARTERS